-By Christopher Zoukis In 2017 a prison education pilot program was launched at the Florence McClure Women’s Correctional Center in Las Vegas.
+In 2017 a prison education pilot program was launched at the Florence McClure Women’s Correctional Center in Las Vegas.
 In 2018, the Center celebrated its first graduating class.
-One graduate who did a speech at the ceremony said something very poignant about her new view of the world: “When I go out…Read More
+One graduate who gave a speech at the ceremony said something very poignant about her new view of the world: “When I go out there, I don’t

-By Christopher Zoukis Just how far does the reach of incarceration go?
+Just how far does the reach of incarceration go?
 As Deborah Jiang-Stein found out, it’s generational.
 Curious about her birth mother, the adoptee did some digging and found out that her mother was a heroin addict that gave birth to her in prison.
-Not only was she born behind bars, but she…Read More
+Not only was she born behind bars, but she also lived there

 More than 130 female prisoners at two California facilities were sterilized over a four-year period without required state approval, and some of the women have claimed they were pressured, harassed and even tricked into signing forms agreeing to the sterilizations.
 The procedure, known as tubal ligation, involves severing a woman’s fallopian tubes to prevent eggs from reaching the uterus; the operation requires general anesthesia and is considered permanent.